 "The scenario is that you would have fertility clinics advertising to people who wanted to engineer their future children so that they could be presented as 'enhanced' — as biologically better than everyone else," Darnovsky says.
 "It's not a world we want to build.
 It's not a world we want to live in."

 Unscrupulous researchers could also rush the technology into fertility clinics to try to start creating babies they can bill as genetically enhanced before the technology has even been proved safe, and before a societal consensus has been reached about what applications should be permitted.

 "This is a strong statement that we can do genome editing," says Harvard's Daley.
 "The question that remains is: 'Should we?'
 We need a deeper public discourse around the ethical implications of this technology."

 Darnovsky and some scientists argue that many couples who carry genetic diseases already have safer alternatives to this sort of gene editing.
-Couples carrying genetic diseases can go through in vitro fertilization (IVF) and have their embryos tested before being implanted in the woman's womb.
+Couples carrying genetic diseases can go through in vitro fertilization (IVF) and have their embryos tested before being implanted in the womb.

 "I will admit to experiencing a sense of puzzlement," says Fyodor Urnov, an associate director at the Altius Institute for Biomedical Sciences, a nonprofit research institute in Seattle.